simp/simp-doc/docs/help/FAQ/Puppet.rst

 .. code-block:: bash

-   # Deploy `production` environment with group ownership and permissions the
-   # Puppet Server can read:
    ( umask 0027 && sg puppet -c '/usr/share/simp/bin/r10k deploy environment production )

 This will deploy the environment with the correct permissions and group